ResearchandDestroy/PACS-Recon-Flashcards/README.md

 `Anki` is a very popular flashcard application and is avaliable on all major platforms including mobile.

-Just download and `import` the `.apkg` flashcard deck and get started!
+Just download and `import` the `.apkg` flashcard deck to get started!

-Please keep in mind that this is a draft and it likely contains many errors..
+##### Please keep in mind that this is a draft and it likely contains many errors..
+I will be improving this over time.